 STAFF, VOLUNTEER, AND VISITOR CONDUCT:

-Capacity is limited to allow for adequate physical distancing.
-All visitors and staff are requested to keep at least 6 feet of distance to the best of their ability.
+All visitors and staff are encouraged to keep at least 6 feet of distance to the best of their ability.

 There are hand sanitizer stations for visitor and staff use throughout our spaces.
 We also encourage visitors to bring their own hand sanitizer.